traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.3.0 | Apr 3, 2015 =
+* Feature: Skinny Bar Height is now available, for those who prefer their bars even skinnier!
+* Tweak: Bars will now properly displace the default WordPress admin bar (#wpadminbar) for logged in users
+* Tweak: Admins are no longer able to permanently dismiss the bars they create
+* Tweak: Destination URLS can now be on-page links (#example)
+* Tweak: The Most Used Fontawesome icons now show up at the top of the icon list
+* Fix: Bars will now show up more consistently (and in some cases, altogether) for logged in users & admins
+* Fix: Fixed Header Compatibility Mode now supports more fixed header themes

 = 1.2.0 | Mar 3, 2015 =
 * Feature: You can now toggle bars to only be shown to visitors on specific devices (all devices, desktops only, or mobile & tablets only)